-The new Philips Hue compatible dimmer switch, is the next special product to make use of your Hue Lamps in your home.
+The new Philips Hue compatible dimmer switch is the next special product to make use of your Hue Lamps in your home.
 It’s also the cheapest accessory you can get, from Philips that will enhance your smart hue lighting project.
 Most of us seemed confused on what is the difference between the Dimmer Switch and the Hue Tap switch which was released a few years ago.

 Hue Compatible Dimmer Switch Features

-One the best switches you can get for your Hue system is the Hue Dimmer switch – it supports short and long presses, and double taps (using 3rd party apps).
+One of the best switches you can get for your Hue system is the Hue Dimmer switch – it supports short and long presses, and double taps (using 3rd party apps).
 It can be detached from its base and is very affordable.
 The battery should last a few years.

-There are two version available they are:
+There are two versions available they are:

 Why is the Hue Dimmer So Special?

-- You can place your Philips Hue Compatible Dimmer Switch anywhere: You can mount the back plate with the included adhesive tape or screw it onto any wall.
+- You can place your Philips Hue Compatible Dimmer Switch anywhere: You can mount the backplate with the included adhesive tape or screw it onto any wall.

 - It has 4 Buttons: On/Off, Dim Up Dim Down